KarimAmsha/BookingNow/README.md

 I followed the MVVM architecture in data flow and design.
 In case of any problem please contact me.
 You can run the application via xcode or contact me to upload a version for you to run directly on your phones.
+The approximate time it takes to work is about 16 hours